aiberlin/SomBat_2020/sc/README.md

  everything SuperCollider related

 ####ToDo:
-- merge nu osx code into linux code, incl. local Quarks and all
 - unify code for linux headless and laptop, with better instructions for laptop use.
 - add cheat key combos for ending all current sounds: both switches together.
 - don't use pot for amp - use amp's pot instead!
-So, pot is free as mod wheel ... :)
+So, pot is free as mod wheel :) write mod use into SynthDefs - as self moving instead of statc snds.
-- granular player for long samples ! overlap, don't stop, for polyphonic textures. stop 'em with the cheat.
+- [x] granular player for long samples ! overlap, don't stop, for polyphonic textures. stop 'em with the cheat.
 Joy maps to stretch and pitch.
+- adjust levels of loud ones to the softer ones.
 - add a Master FX ?
 Safty net etc.
-- adjust levels of loud ones to the softer ones.

 ## SC Folder Structure:

 ### scwork
-this goes into Raspi's home dir;
+This goes into Raspi's home dir.

 ### scwork/autoload
 - sclang is told to start with file ~/scwork/_startup.scd and the rest will autostart automagically.
 (Routine that loads all *.scd files in the "autoload" subdir)